joanbros5/Werewolves/English/README.md

 	#Juanito Ana Alba Marcos Pepe Alvin Maria Pepa -

 2. Then the program will ask you to enter the roles of the game in a specific format ([number] [role]) and ending with a zero.
-This is to determine how many roles there will be in the match.
+This is to determine how many roles will be in the match.
 Uppercase and lowercase letters can be inserted without problems.

 For instance:

-	#5 Villager 2 Humter 2 Wolf 1 Little_Kid 1 Seer 0
+	#5 Villager 2 Hunter 2 Wolf 1 Little_Kid 1 Seer 0

 In the example above, there will be 5 people with the role of Villager, 2 with Hunter, 2 with Wolf... etc.